-This new part of the OE 1 and 2 curricula is intended to introduce students to the benefits of participating in the discussions at the Chat Room.
+This part of the OE 1A and OE 1B curricula is intended to introduce students to the benefits of participating in the discussions at the Chat Room.
 These chats are led by foreign students at AGU and as such can provide our students with a more realistic discussion than the ones in our classrooms.
 The chats also enable them to interact with a native speaker and test their communication abilities and their fluency.
 For OE 1, we want students to attend 2x before midterm or Golden Week and 1x afterward.
-For OE 2, we have the same schedule.
-Students participating in a 45-minute chat are supposed to get a stamped paper to bring to your class.
-We will evaluate student feedback on this new feature of the course at the end of the term.
-In cases, where students have to make-up a class, you might also assign time in the Chat Room.
+Students participating in a 15-minute chat are supposed to get a stamped paper to bring to your class.
+In cases where students have to make-up a class, you might also assign time in the Chat Room.